teear/activations.fldx.org/README.md

 The build command `npm run build` will generate a set of static assets in a `dist` folder which can be deployed to any web hosting service.

-My preferred method is to host on [Netlify](http://www.netlify.com) which can run this build process in a CI environment and then deploy the build to automatically to a global CDN.
+My preferred method is to host on [Netlify](http://www.netlify.com) which can run this build process in a CI environment and then deploy the build automatically to a global CDN.
 Such deployments are [triggered automatically](https://www.netlify.com/docs/continuous-deployment/) by every git push to the `master` branch of the origin repository.